muratk5n/thirdwave/en/README.md

 ---

-When subs need air what do they use?
+When submarines need air what do they use?
 Electrolysis, of course!
 Electrolysis of water generates hydrogen **and** oxygen.
 Saw in a sub docu.